Paul Ford

 Vendor charging for in-scope fixes

-I worked on-site and briefed and tested fixes in real time.
-The email chains stopped and the fixes happened.
+I worked on-site at a government body and briefed and tested fixes in real time.
+We avoided government legal issues, the email chains stopped and the fixes happened.
+The vendor issues were resolved after the website was launched.